-B. Scope of Work
+A. Scope of Work

-Funding is provided to perform eligible activities as identified in the Fiscal Year 2009 Homeland Security Grant Program, consistent with the Department of Homeland Security State Strategy.
-The intent of this agreement is to complete the following approved projects:
+Funding is provided to perform eligible activities as identified in the Domestic Homeland Security -Federal Emergency Management Agency National Preparedness Directorate Fiscal Year 2010 State Homeland Security Grant Program (SHSGP), consistent with the Department of Homeland Security State Strategy.
+Eligible activities are outlined in the Scope of Work for each category below:

-I. Issues and Project Description
+I. Issue and Project Description